On shape optimization problems involving the fractional laplacian

-Notice that this result does not require the connectedness of $\Omega$.
-For our special case $f=1$, Theorem \ref{thm:derivee-forme} implies that the value of the fractional normal derivative is the same on all the boundaries of the connected components of $\Om$.

-We stress that, due to the non-locality of the fractional laplacian, this shape derivative is hard to compute.
+Let us make a few comments on our results.
+As regards Theorem \ref{prop:der-forme-qcq}, we stress that, due to the non-locality of the fractional laplacian, the shape derivative of $J_f$ is hard to compute.
 In the case of the classical laplacian, it is obtained through integration by parts, which are completely unavailable in the present context.
-The idea is to bypass the nonlocality by using an asymptotic development of $u_\Om$ near the boundary.
+The idea is to bypass the nonlocality by using an asymptotic expansion of $u_{\Om,f}(x)$ as the distance between $x$ and $\pa \Omega$ goes to zero.
+Such asymptotic expansion follows from general results of \cite{CoDauDu}, on the solutions of linear elliptic systems in domains with cracks.
+We insist that the proof of the theorem neither uses scalar arguments, nor Fourier-based calculations.
+In particular, we believe that its interet goes much beyond Corollary \ref{cor:disc} (that is finding the minimizer of \eqref{def:J}).
+It is likely that it can be adapted to vectorial settings, or functionals with non-constant coefficients.
+Notice also that Theorem \ref{prop:der-forme-qcq} and Corollary \ref{thm:derivee-forme} do not require the connectedness of $\Omega$.
+For our special case $f=1$, they imply that the value of the fractional normal derivative is the same on all the boundaries of the connected components of $\Om$.

 As regards Theorem \ref{thm:hyp-mobiles}, it is deduced from an adaptation of the moving plane method to our fractional setting.
 Again, this is not straightforward, as the standard method relies heavily on the maximum principle and Hopf's Lemma, which are essentially local tools.
 To overcome our non-local problem, we use appropriate three-dimensional extensions of $u$, to which we can apply maximum principle methods in a classical context.
 Note however that we need to assume that $\Om$ is connected: this hypothesis is precisely due to the nonlocality of the fractional laplacian.